-- e.
+- d.
+No portion of a private stormwater management facility shall encroach upon a public right-of-way. - e.
 Detention facilities may be located within utility easements or rights-of-way, or encroach upon utility easements or rights-of-way, upon receipt by the City of written permission from both the property and utility owners. - f.
-Detention facilities may be constructed within recreation areas required under Section 5.9 of these Regulations, if the following criteria are met: - (1) Ownership of the area will be held by a Qualified Property Owners Association, Homeowners Association, or other private parties. - (2) Permanent structures, such as buildings and swimming pools, will not be constructed within the boundaries of the detention facility. - (3) Detention facilities within recreation areas will be approved only if the design of the area includes recreation amenities such as ball fields, tennis courts, grassed open areas or other similar improvements.
-The intent is to provide recreation facilities with detention as a secondary feature. - (4) Permanent detention features shall not interfere with the intended used of the recreation amenity, (i.e., a ditch or large swale shall not traverse a ball field, an inlet structure shall not be in a tennis court, etc.). - g.
-If a residential subdivision is provided within an on-site detention facility not located within a recreation area as specified in 8.2.4.f above, a mandatory property owners' association shall be established for its ownership and maintenance.
-The facility shall be located on a single lot within the development and owned by the property owners' association.
-The lot shall have a minimum of 30 feet of public road frontage and a minimum lot width of 30 feet.
-Access to the facility shall be located on this lot.
+Detention facilities may be constructed within recreation areas required under Section 5.9 of these Regulations, if the following criteria are met: - (1) Ownership of the area will be held by a Qualified Property Owners Association, Homeowners Association, or other private parties. - (2) Permanent structures, such as buildings and swimming pools, will not be constructed within the boundaries of the stormwater management facility. - (3) Stormwater Management facilities within recreation areas will be approved only if the design of the area includes recreation amenities such as ball fields, tennis courts, grassed open areas or other similar improvements.
+The intent is to provide recreation facilities with stormwater treatment as a secondary feature. - (4) Permanent stormwater treatment features shall not interfere with the intended used of the recreation amenity, (i.e., a ditch or large swale shall not traverse a ball field, an inlet structure shall not be in a tennis court, etc.). - g.
+If a residential subdivision is provided within an on-site detention facility not located within a recreation area as specified in 8.2.4.f above, a mandatory property owners' association shall be established for its ownership and maintenance of all stormwater BMP's within a residential subdivision.
+All stormwater BMP's which are placed on an individual private parcel or which crosses multiple private lots must be located within a private drainage easement, which will include access to the right-of-way, to be maintained by the HOA.
 If the project is provided with an off-site detention facility, a mandatory property owners' association shall be established for its maintenance.
 The association's bylaws shall be recorded concurrently with the recording of a final subdivision plat.
-The association's bylaws shall include the same provisions as specified in subsection 5.9.3, Paragraph b. of this regulation. - h.
-A non-residential subdivision is not required to locate an on-site detention facility on a separate lot.
-The property owners served by a detention facility that provides detention for more than one property owner or is located off-site shall enter into a maintenance agreement with the city for the facility's maintenance.
-However, if desired by the developer, the facility may be located on a separate lot if it is owned and maintained by a mandatory property owners' association.
+The association's bylaws shall include the same provisions as specified in subsection 5.9.3, Paragraph b. of this regulation.